SalSevenSix/serverjockey/README.md

 ## DEB Package Install
-Arch x86_64 only.
-Requires Python 3.10 installed.
-Tested and works on **Ubuntu 22.04**
+Arch x86_64/amd64 only.
+Requires Python 3.10 or 3.11 or 3.12 installed.
+Tested and works on **Ubuntu 22 LTS** (recommended) and Ubuntu 24 LTS.

 * Install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) if not installed
 ```bash